clokep/relapse/docs/auth_chain_difference_algorithm.md

 ## Chain Cover Index

-Synapse computes auth chain differences by pre-computing a "chain cover" index for the auth chain in a room, allowing us to efficiently make reachability queries like "is event `A` in the auth chain of event `B`?".
+Relapse computes auth chain differences by pre-computing a "chain cover" index for the auth chain in a room, allowing us to efficiently make reachability queries like "is event `A` in the auth chain of event `B`?".
 We could do this with an index that tracks all pairs `(A, B)` such that `A` is in the auth chain of `B`.
 However, this